OlaOye24/loan_default_project/README.md

 # Loan Default Prediction

 A machine learning system that predicts whether a borrower will default on their first loan payment (FPD-15).
 It includes a full modelling pipeline in a Jupyter notebook and a Flask REST API for serving predictions.

+**Note**: The data used for this project is real anonymised historical data **that was provided publicly** by a leading African digital lender for the purpose of scoping out possibilities in loan default prediction.

 ---